-Europium is a Paris based Creative Direction, Photography, and Design studio founded in 2020 by Photographer Julia Andréone and Designer Ghazaal Vojdani, exploring the potentials of image-making, creating original content through photography, as well as giving concrete form to concepts by way of design.
+Europium is a Paris based Creative Consultation and Art Direction studio founded in 2020 by Photographer Julia Andréone and Designer Ghazaal Vojdani, exploring the potentials of image-making, creating original content through photography, as well as giving concrete form to concepts by way of design.
 Having shared a background at Central Saint Martins College of Art and Design in London (UK) where they both studied Graphic Design (2010), they subsequently parted ways to further explore their independent practices as well as teaching, in New York and Paris.
 Julia received her MA in Art Direction and Photography from Écal in Lausanne, CH (2014) and Ghazaal received her MFA in Graphic Design from Yale University School of Art in New Haven, CT, USA (2013).
 Europium is the confluence of their skills whilst working internationally with clients in the cultural sector including fashion, music, literature, fine arts, architecture, and design.

 Institut Français de la Mode (IFM), GAMUT, Bard Graduate Center, Jeu de Paume, Marguerite Humeau, Nottingham Contemporary, Persta, Razzle Dazzle Architects, Royal College of Art, Éditions Béton-Roman, and Wendy’s Subway

 It's Nice That, Collide24, The Brand Identity, Parallel-Parallel, CSM Graphics, The Seen, and INTL amongst others.

 Programming by Anatole Divoux

 No images on this site may be reproduced without prior permission of the author.